dxuk/Stand-Demos/FamilyNotes/FamilyNotes - Demo Script.md

 # Family notes app demo
 -------------------------

-** This demonstrates using the camera and speech features in UWP to filter and add user-centric notes in a Universal Windows App.**
+** This demonstrates using the camera and speech features in UWP to filter and add user-centric notes in a Universal Windows App as well as the Cognitive Services Face API for facial recognition.**

 Technologies: **Universal Windows Platform**